 Collision of Vessels

 Default by one of the vessels leading to a collision would result in the defaulting vessel compensating the non-defaulting vessel for the damage caused under Article 320 of the Maritime Code.

 However, Article 321/1 clarifies that in case the default is of more than one party, the liability of each vessel would be estimated based on the proportion of default of the defaulting vessels.

 Arrest of the Vessel

-A vessel could be arrested by an order of the civil court having jurisdiction solely on the ground of satisfaction of maritime debt.
+A vessel could be arrested by an order of the civil court having jurisdiction solely on the ground of satisfaction of a maritime debt.

-A maritime debt has been defined under Article 115 of the Maritime Code as a claim in respect of a right arising out of any the following causes:
+A maritime debt has been defined under Article 115 of the Maritime Code as a claim in respect of a right arising out of any of the following causes: